Lundis/git-commit-release-action/README.md

 - `template`: Path to the template you want to use.
 - `tz`: Used to generate the version string.
 - `token`: **required** `GITHUB_TOKEN` for creating a pull request.
+- `all_commits`: if true, consider all commmits, not just merge commits

 Note that this action uses the template file in your repository.
 So you need 'checkout' step if you specify template option.